adambard/learnxinyminutes-docs/csharp.html.markdown

             }
             set // set - define a method to set a proprety {
-                _cadence = value; // Value is the value passed in to to the setter }
+                _cadence = value; // Value is the value passed in to the setter }
         }
         private int _cadence;